marifolsom/donut-touch/project-worksheet.md

 - Start with stationary obstacles, move up to moving obstacles
 - Score display
 - `Level cleared!` and `GAME OVER` pop-ups
+- Some items/tokens to collect for additional points

 ## POST MVP
 *Include the full list of features that you are considering for POST MVP*

 - More complicated maze levels
-- Some items/tokens to collect for additional points
 - Scores of other players--to compete
+- A timer

 ## Wireframes
 ![](./img/cursorgame-wireframes.jpg)